blissful-code/spirals-v1/README.md

 **Color Variation:** Adds subtle random color shifts to palette colors.
 Does not affect separator rings.

 **Ring Lifetime:** How long (in milliseconds) each ring remains visible before disappearing.

+## Analytics

+This project uses [GoatCounter](https://www.goatcounter.com/) for privacy-friendly web analytics.
+The analytics script is designed to only load when the site is accessed from a production domain (not localhost, local IPs, or file:// URLs).

+**For local development:** The analytics won't trigger when you run this locally, so you can develop and test without affecting the analytics data.

+**For forkers/cloners:** If you're hosting your own version, you can safely delete the GoatCounter script tag from `index.html`, or replace it with your own analytics solution.

 ## Credits